-grad [list or numpy 1-D array] The value of the first order derivative (gradient) for each sample point.
+grad [list or numpy 1-D array] The value of the first order derivative (gradient) of the loss with respect to the elements of preds for each sample point.

-hess [list or numpy 1-D array] The value of the second order derivative (Hessian) for each sample point.
+hess [list or numpy 1-D array] The value of the second order derivative (Hessian) of the loss with respect to the elements of preds for each sample point.